destroyer200/hackondata/README.md

 # 5 Future Improvement
-There is a lot we can do to improve our current soltuion.
+There is a lot we can do to improve our current solution.

 1. Explore other methodologies.
-Clustering is only one of the possible methodolgies that may lead to a solution.
+Clustering is only one of the possible methodologies that may lead to a solution.
 We can also try other methodologies and compare the results.
 Formulating the problem as an optimization problem is a worth trying direction.
 Or we can combine clustering and optimization by applying optimization to each clusters.

 2. Using more point of interest data.
 In our current study, we only used 1397 cultural facilities for building our solution.
-There is a lot more point of interest(such as hospitals, colleges or universities, attractions, commerical areas, etc.) we need to incorporate to make the study representative.
+There is a lot more point of interest (such as hospitals, colleges or universities, attractions, commercial areas, etc.) we need to incorporate to make the study representative.

-3. Consider more needs when choose an intersection for map placment.
+3. Consider more needs when choose an intersection for map placement.
 In our current study, we considered distance and pedestrian volume.
 Other needs we should consider include:
   * having high densities of visitors who are unfamiliar with the City
   * having changes in mode of travel
   * being on a main street